PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 5. Click **Next** on the *Set Permissions* screen
 6. Click **Create bucket** on the *Review* screen
 7. Select the `ccoa-s3-write-violation-ACCOUNTID` bucket and choose the **Permissions** tab
-8. Click on **Bucket Policy** and paste the contents from below into the *Bucket policy editor* text area.
+8. Click on **Bucket Policy** and paste the contents from below into the *Bucket policy editor* text area (replace both `mybucketname` values with the `ccoa-s3-write-violation-ACCOUNTID` bucket you just created)
 9. Click the **Save** button

 ```